 Guess played in 45 career games and recorded 111 tackles, including 4.0 for loss (21 yards) and 3.0 sacks (18 yards), to go along with five interceptions (72 yards) and 14 passes defended.

 Guess tallied a career-high 47 tackles, six pass break-ups and four interceptions as a senior in 2001.
 In 1999, Guess was one of the components on a defense that ranked No. 1 in the Big Ten, and during the 2000 and 2001 seasons, MSU led the conference in pass defense.

 FAMILY: Wife Bianca and daughter Nadia.

-YEARS AT MICHIGAN STATE: Third.
+YEARS AT MICHIGAN STATE: Fourth.
 Joined staff on June 6, 2012, from Notre Dame.